-The study of shrinkers is an important component of the analysis of the singular behavior of solutions to the Ricci flow.
-Solutions to the Ricci flow which develop a singularity at a finite time $T$ are expected to ``generically'' satisfy a so-called Type-I curvature bound $\sup_{M\times[0, T)} (T-t)|\Rm| < \infty$.
-From the work of Hamilton \cite{HamiltonSingularities}, Perelman \cite{Perelman1}, \v{S}e\v{s}um \cite{SesumTypeI}, Naber \cite{Naber4D}, and Enders, M\"uller (Buzano), and Topping \cite{EndersMuellerTopping}, it is now known that, about any point in the high-curvature region of a Type-I singular solution, one can extract a sequence of blow-ups converging to a complete nontrivial shrinking gradient Ricci soliton.
+The study of shrinking solitons is central to the analysis of the singular behavior of solutions to the Ricci flow.
+Solutions which develop a singularity at a finite time $T$ are expected ``generically'' to satisfy a so-called Type-I curvature bound $\sup_{M\times[0, T)} (T-t)|\Rm| < \infty$.
+From the work of Hamilton \cite{HamiltonSingularities}, Perelman \cite{Perelman1}, \v{S}e\v{s}um \cite{SesumTypeI}, Naber \cite{Naber4D}, and Enders, M\"uller (Buzano), and Topping \cite{EndersMuellerTopping}, it is now known that, about any point in the high-curvature region of such a Type-I singular solution, one can extract a sequence of blow-ups converging to a complete nontrivial shrinking gradient Ricci soliton.
 In this sense, shrinkers represent potential models for the geometry of a solution in the neighborhood of a developing singularity.
-It is a fundamental problem to understand what possible forms they may take.
+It is a fundamental problem to understand what possible forms these model geometries may take.